 Arrival Options on Sunday:

-Complimentary Park Arrival Option: Meet us at Lake Sammammish State Park – Hans Jensen Group Camp at 4450 E Lake Sammammish Pkwy SE, Issaquah WA 98029 with entrance across from the boat landing.
+Complimentary Park Arrival Option: Meet us at Lake Sammammish State Park – Hans Jensen Group Camp at 4450 E Lake Sammammish Pkwy SE, Issaquah WA 98029 with entrance ACROSS THE ROAD FROM THE BOAT LANDING – click here for map.
 Arrive on Sunday between 5:00-5:30 p.m. and help us set up camp from 5:30-6:00.
 We will start at 6:00 sharp with an introduction to the week, followed by final camp set-up and orientation from 6:30-7:00, at which point we recommend family/friends depart.
 Participants should eat a full, healthy dinner before arriving, unless traveling by airplane or train, in which case dinner is included in your pick-up fee.
 Participants arriving directly at our campground location are also encouraged to bring hors d’oeuvres or a pot-luck dish to share with others during camp set-up time.

 $45 Seattle Airport, Bus or Train Arrival Option: Book your arrival into Seattle-Tacoma on Sunday in time to meet our pick-up vehicle at 3:15 p.m., but be sure to call or email us with arrival times before confirming your plans.
 Pick-up at baggage claim unless unaccompanied minor, then at gate or unaccompanied minor waiting area.